strawberry-graphql/strawberry.rocks/apps/frontend/src/content/docs/django/guide/mutations.md

 ## Filtering

-!!! danger
+> [!CAUTION]

-    This is totally discouraged as it allows for any issue with the filters to be able to alter your whole model collection.
+> This is totally discouraged as it allows for any issue with the filters

-    **You have been warned!**
+> to be able to alter your whole model collection.

 Filters can be added to update and delete mutations.
 More information in the [filtering](filters.md) section.